Potato Salad Without Eggs

 Yes!
 Just cook the potatoes on the stovetop.
 You can boil or steam them for about 20 minutes, or until they are fork tender.
 Then, just drain them.

-Other Easy Instant Pot Side Dishes You Might Like
+More Easy Salad Recipes You Might Like

 I hope you make this recipe!
 If you do, please leave a comment and a starred review below.